jamiewilbraham/azure-docs/articles/cognitive-services/Speech/samples.md

 - [ObjectiveC on iOS samples](https://github.com/Azure-Samples/Cognitive-Speech-STT-iOS)

-All Microsoft Cognitive Services SDKs and samples are licensed with the MIT License.
+All Microsoft Cognitive Research Technologies SDKs and samples are licensed with the MIT License.
 For more information, see [LICENSE](https://github.com/Azure-Samples/SpeechToText-REST/blob/master/LICENSE).